lilt-python

 name str A file name.

-body file The file contents to be uploaded.
+body bytearray The file contents to be uploaded.
 The entire POST body will be treated as the file.

 file_hash str A hash value to associate with the file.
 The MD5 hash of the body contents will be used by default if a value isn't provided. [optional]